jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

     * For costumers who require additional layers of network security, AWS offers the Amazon Virtual Private Cloud (VPC), which provides a private subnet within the AWS cloud, and the ability to use an IPsec Virtual Private Network (VPN) device to provide an encrypted tunner between the Amazon VPC and your data center
 * Amazon Corporate Segregation
     *  Logically, the AWS Production network is segregated from the Amazon Corporate network by means of a complete set of network security / segregation devices
-## Network Monitoring & Protection
+## Network Monitoring and Protection
 * DDoS
 * Man in the middle attacks (MITM)
 * IP Spoofing